Fran Ryan

-Fran Mary Ryan (November 29, 1916 – January 15, 2000) was an American character actress featured in television and films.
+Frances Mary Ryan (November 29, 1916 – January 15, 2000) was an American character actress featured in television and films.
 She was born in Los Angeles, California.

 Career

 Ryan began performing at the age of six at Oakland's Henry Duffy Theatre.
 She attended Stanford University for three years, and during World War II was a member of the USO entertaining troops.
 She performed comedy, singing and acting on stage in California and Chicago, and launched her television career two decades later.
 Her television debut came in episode 43 of Batman, in 1966, followed by a bit part in Beverly Hillbillies.
 She also appeared in a 1972 episode of Columbo, Dagger of the Mind, as "uncredited woman at the airport."

 Ryan's first supporting cast television role was as Aggie Thompson in the first several episodes of The Doris Day Show.
 The same season, she was offered the replacement role on the series Green Acres as Doris Ziffel from 1969 to 1971.
 Ryan replaced Barbara Pepper, who was in poor health.
 Ryan also starred on the long-running TV Western series Gunsmoke during its 20th and final season as Miss Hannah (Cobb).
 In 1987, she reprised the role of Miss Hannah in the TV movie Gunsmoke: Return to Dodge.

 Ryan played the role of Rosie Carlson in the soap opera Days of Our Lives (1976–1979) and Sister Agatha in General Hospital in 1989.
 She also did voices for cartoons such as Hong Kong Phooey, Mister T, and Little Dracula.
 Fran starred on some TV shows for children, such as Sigmund and the Sea Monsters in 1975 as Gertrude Grouch, the 1970s children's show New Zoo Revue as Ms. Goodbody, the 1980s TV series No Soap, Radio as Mrs. Belmont, and the short-lived 1980s CBS TV series The Wizard as Tillie Russell from 1986 to 1987.
 Her last regular TV role was on The Dave Thomas Comedy Show.

 Ryan also appeared in a series of commercials for Hungry Jack biscuits beginning in 1975.